dempe/dempe.github.io/about.md

 permalink: /about/
 ---

-Writing is a highly effective means of exploring the infinitely vast and interesting place that is our world.
-Thus, this blog was born as a compendium of my thoughts.
+Writing, I believe, is a highly effective way of exploring one's thoughts.
+That's why I created this blog - to explore my own thoughts.

 The title, 初心 or shoshin (pronounced show-sheen), is a Zen concept roughly translated as "beginner's mind".
-A beginner's mind is a mind of limitless curiosity and openness.
-In a beginner's mind, learning is unhampered by preconceptions and everything is always new.
-To quote Shunryu Suzuki in his book, *Zen Mind, Beginner's Mind*, "In the beginner's mind there are many possibilities, in the expert's mind there are few."
-The aim of this blog is to explore the world through the eyes of a beginner, never an expert.
+It implies curiosity, openness, and approaching things without preconceptions.
+To quote Shunryu Suzuki in his book, _Zen Mind, Beginner's Mind_, "In the beginner's mind there are many possibilities, in the expert's mind there are few."
+It is the aim of this blog to approach things through the eyes of a beginner.